raffifu/pokemon-truecolor/README.md

 ![image](https://imgur.com/3atpCYsl.png)

-## Api Source
+## API Source

-This project use Python 3 wrapper [pokebase](https://github.com/PokeAPI/pokebase) to load data from [PokéAPI database](https://pokeapi.co/)
+This project uses Python 3 wrapper [pokebase](https://github.com/PokeAPI/pokebase) to load data from [PokéAPI database](https://pokeapi.co/).

 ## Contribution

-contribution in any form will be appreciated
+Contribution in any form will be appreciated.

 ## License

-Licensed under MIT License
+This project is licensed under MIT License.